 In 1941, St. Margaret’s Hospital Guild was granted 501(c)(3) tax-exempt status by the Internal Revenue Service.
 Obtaining the nonprofit designation allowed the Guild to receive contributions from individual donors who wanted their contributions to be tax-deductible.
-It also qualified the Guild for grants from foundations, corporations, trusts, and government entities that are only available to not-for-profit groups.
+It also qualified the Guild to apply for grants from foundations, corporations, trusts, and government entities that are only available to not-for-profit groups.

 Although the funds raised by the Guild grew steadily, it became increasingly challenging for the Guild to conceive of interesting new ways to raise money for the hospital, year after year after year.
-In 1960, an idea for an event turned out to be a project that would serve the Guild’s mission for years to come.
+In 1960, an idea for an event turned out to be a project that would serve the Guild’s mission for decades to come.
 A new Guild member, Dessie Partenheimer Koch, who had recently moved to Indianapolis from the San Francisco area, related the details of a fundraising event in which she had participated in California.
 For three years prior to her moving to Indianapolis, the museum guild to which she belonged had located empty mansions, fixed them up, and charged admission for the public to tour them.
 The members of St. Margaret’s Hospital Guild enthusiastically embraced this concept, and the first Decorators’ Show House debuted in 1962.

-Now having been produced by its service-oriented members for fifty-eight continuous years, the Decorators’ Show House and Gardens has become the Guild’s signature event.
+Now having been produced by its service-oriented members for sixty-0ne consecutive years, the Decorators’ Show House and Gardens has become the Guild’s signature fundraising event.
 It’s the longest-running tour of its kind in the country.
-Proceeds from the annual project have funded the burn unit, radiology, mobile mammography vans, ambulance services, renovations in the newborn and special care nursery, and wellness initiatives for patients, family members, and hospital medical staff.
+Proceeds from the annual project have funded the burn unit, radiology department, mobile mammography vans, ambulance services, renovations in the newborn and special care nursery, and wellness initiatives for patients, family members, and hospital medical staff of Eskenazi Health.